realdegrees/respawntimer/README.md

 }"
 ```
 ### Testing server id
 `!!
-Only relevant if you want to run automated tests on a fork !!`
+Only relevant if you want to run tests !!`

 discord.js does not provide mock methods for testing purposes.
 In order to run tests you need to mock the actual Discord API.